-- Provide training to food service personnel that includes the safe food handling procedures and how to avoid cross-contact. - Provide staff training on proper cleaning and sanitation pertaining to food allergens. - Implement reasonable accommodations from the approved menu or list of foods to avoid that ensures the child does not receive items they are allergic to. - Provide training to staff about reading product food labels and food allergens.
+- Provide training to food service personnel that includes the safe food handling procedures and how to avoid cross-contact. - Provide staff training on proper cleaning and sanitation pertaining to food allergens. - Implement reasonable accommodations from the approved menu or list of foods to avoid to ensure the child does not receive items they are allergic to. - Provide training to staff about reading product food labels and food allergens. - Provide training to custodians on proper cleaning and sanitation pertaining to food allergens to prevent cross-contact. - Tables will be appropriately cleaned before each group sits down to eat. - Students will be encouraged to wash/cleanse hands before and after eating. - Ensure lunchroom monitors are familiar with students that have food allergies, along with their emergency care plan.

-- Provide training to custodians on proper cleaning and sanitation pertaining to food allergens to prevent cross-contact. - Students will be encouraged to wash/cleanse hands before and after eating. - Ensure lunch monitors are familiar with students that have food allergies, along with their emergency care plan. - Lunchtime supervising staff members will be trained in recognizing allergic symptoms and epinephrine auto injector administration. - Desks will be properly cleaned after students eat at them.
+- Each lunch room will have a designated allergy aware table that lunchroom monitors are conscious of and will vigilantly supervise. - For schools that eat in classrooms, the supervising staff member will be trained in recognizing allergic symptoms and epinephrine auto injector administration.
+The desks will be properly cleaned after students eat at them.